hove-io/navitia/documentation/navitia.io/source/integration.rst

 Other objects
 *************

-.. _pt_date_time:
+.. _pt-date-time:

-pt_date_time
+pt-date-time
 ############

-pt_date_time (pt stands for "public transport") is a complex date time object to manage the difference between stop and leaving times at a stop.
+pt-date-time (pt stands for "public transport") is a complex date time object to manage the difference between stop and leaving times at a stop.

 +--------------------------+----------------------+--------------------------------+
 | Field                    | Type                 | Description                    |